ipfabric/docs/docs/support/known_issues/Vendors/extreme.md

 # Extreme Networks

-**Known Affected platforms**: Extreme ESR - BOSS (ex Nortel)
+**Known affected platforms:** Extreme ESR -- BOSS (formerly Nortel)

-**Description**: BOSS allows to put empty spaces into the prompt which will break our prompt detection and the device can’t be discovered.
+**Description:** BOSS allows empty spaces to be put into the prompt, which breaks our prompt detection and prevents the device from being discovered.

-**Fix**: Change prompt so it doesn’t contain empty spaces.
+**Fix:** Change the prompt so it doesn't contain empty spaces.